newlandsvalley/purescript-school-of-music/README.md

 Back End
 --------

 A PSoM melody is converted (via PSoM's __MEvent__) into a [MIDI Melody](https://github.com/newlandsvalley/purescript-midi-player/blob/master/src/Data/Midi/Player/HybridPerformance.purs).
 This supports up to 10 channels, each dedicated to a particular MIDI instrument.
-This is then played using  [purescript-polyphonic-soundfonts](https://github.com/newlandsvalley/purescript-polyphonic-soundfonts) .
+This is then capable of being played using  [purescript-polyphonic-soundfonts](https://github.com/newlandsvalley/purescript-polyphonic-soundfonts) .

 Editor
 ------